To all those awesome entrepreneurs out there: Don’t forget these 30 tips when promoting your local business!

 There are many ways a small business can use videos as part of their marketing strategy and being active on YouTube is one of them.
 YouTube is the most widely used channel and building your company’s presence on the site can get extra coverage for your business and help to attract new customers.
 Commenting on videos relevant to your niche is another way to engage with users and increase your brand visibility.

-Affiliate marketing is a very effective form of online marketing according wherein you essentially enlist several other people to help promote and sell your product in return for a commission on sales.
-It’s a performance based systems which means you only have to pay commissions when sales are made.
-There are many popular affiliate channels that your business can use, and these sites have tens of thousands of affiliates actively seeking products to promote so it will save you the time of having to find affiliates yourself.
+Affiliate marketing is a very effective form of online marketing where you essentially enlist several other people to help promote and sell your product in return for a commission on sales.
+It’s a performance-based system which means you only have to pay commissions when sales are made.
+There are many popular affiliate channels that your business can use, and these sites have tens of thousands of affiliates actively seeking products to promote, so it will save you the time of having to find affiliates yourself.

 Groups such as your local Chamber of Commerce, Rotary Club, or civic associations are very useful and powerful networking opportunities to talk about your company.
 Meet-ups of local businesses and entrepreneurs have become common in most cities.
 Have business cards in a pocket where they are easily reachable and don’t forget to ask what it is that the people you speak with do, and to really listen to them.
 They’ll be flattered by your interest, and better remember you because of it.